 Students in grades kindergarten through 12th grade who are making their initial entry into a Florida school must present a record of a physical examination completed within the past 12 months.
 The exam record should be taken to the child’s school upon enrollment.
 Although a specific form is not required, it is recommended that Florida’s standardized School Entry Exam form (DH 3040) be used to document completion of a physical examination.
 It must be completed by a health care provider licensed to perform physical examinations.
 For students transferring to a Florida school, a comparable form from another state would be acceptable, if completed within 1 year.
 Visit the Florida Dept. of Health for more information.

 Florida Statute 1003.22 requires each child entering a Florida school for the first time to present a certificate of immunization from a licensed practicing physician or the county health department prior to entry into school.
 Pre-kindergarten and kindergarten students must have current immunizations and physical examinations before registration.
 Seventh grade students have five (5) school days to become compliant with immunizations or they will be excluded from school.
 Other students including children enrolling under emergency or homeless conditions will be allowed thirty (30) days from the registration date to present the certification requirement.
 All immunizations must be recorded on the Florida Certificate of Immunization (Form 680).
 Visit Immunize Florida for information on the Florida Immunization Schedule.

 A document or photocopy showing your name and your home address in Florida.
-Examples include utility bills, bank statements, insurance policies, pay stubs, or government documents.
+Examples include utility bills, bank statements, insurance policies, pay stubs, or government documents, lease/rental agreement in the parent’s/guardian’s name.
 (Post office boxes are not sufficient.)
-A drivers license is NOT acceptable.
+A driver’s license is NOT acceptable.